 - Steep 1 tsp of dried peppermint leaves in a cup of boiling water for 10 minutes.
 Strain it before adding honey for added flavor.

 - A solution of 1 Tbsp almond oil or water and 3 drops of peppermint oil.
 Apply topically on the back of the neck area or on your temples.

-Having a message on your shoulders, on your back and neck or on your temples can provide you with temporary relief.
-This can be a series of massage sessions on a daily or weekly basis for a long-term relief.
+Having a message on your shoulders, on your back and neck, or on your temples can provide you with temporary relief.
+This can be a series of massage sessions on a daily or weekly basis for long-term relief.